 We’ve touched on some of the driver experience as it pertains to tipping and rider interaction, but what else do drivers consider before picking a platform?

-While a background check is required everywhere, as well as proper inspection and registration, in some markets drivers are required to have their cars inspected.
+While a background check is required everywhere, as well as proper inspection and registration, in some markets drivers are required to have their cars inspected by a third party.
 All drivers are sent a welcome kit with decals to place on their vehicle.
 After a certain number of rides, Lyft will send a light-up Lyft logo to drivers to use instead of the decal.
 These decals are mandatory under taxi and limousine laws; failure to have them on your car can mean a big fine.

-Neither company gets high marks for treatment of drivers.
+Neither company gets high marks for driver treatment.
 With Uber, rate cuts in urban markets have decreased pay for many drivers; however, it does offer long pickup fees for exceptionally long drives to get passengers.
 Lyft does not — which allows it to offer cheaper rates.
 Customers know this, and have started to use Lyft to escape the long pickup premium.

 Winner: Lyft, barely